kiffoh/battleships/README.md

 Welcome to Battleships, a classic game implemented using Test Driven Development (TDD) principles.
 In this project, I built the famous Battleship game from scratch.
 You can play against the computer or locally against a friend.

-This project emphasizes TDD, each functionality will be implemented and tested independently to ensure the code’s reliability and maintainability.
+As this project emphasises TDD, each functionality was implemented and tested independently to ensure the code’s reliability and maintainability.

 ## Assignment